SeanHRN/krita-renpy-scripter/manual.md

  - For the first version of the image, each component's PNG was manually cropped to reduce empty space and then<br> given approximated `pos (x, y)` locations.
 For the remade version, I first ran Krita Batch Exporter to get the PNGs<br> with automatic and precise trimming so that the PNGs would work with the coordinates printed by<br> Generate Ren'Py Scripting.
 That's why there may be slight differences.
  -  37.6249% would be significantly more accurate than 38%, but Krita Batch Exporter doesn't allow non-integer<br> values for percentage.
  - rpblock.txt does start with the empty line, but I don't know how to get that to work in Markdown yet.
+ - This example was made using version 1.0 of the program, which is why the menu is different in the picture.

 ## align (x, y) Example
 Here's a 1920x1080 px test document with stuff to align.